stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 endfor
 ```

-Than we can loop through those and check which are non-empty.
+The following chunk defines the code that loops through each word in the `word` tier.
-The variable `int_word` contains the index (numeric) of the current interval on the word tier.
+The variable `int_word` contains the numeric index of the current interval on the word tier.
-If they are non-empty get label, beginning and end, and calculate the duration.
-Write output.
-If the label on the mann tier is empty, then input empty data.
-If the release time is not within the time boundaries of the word, input empty data.
+The loop calculates the following:

+1. duration of voicing
+1. duration of the glottal spreading, nasal, lateral, or rhotic gesture
+1. time of release
+1. ratio durations as proporsions of the Voice Onset to Release (VOR)

+and it appends the results to the result file.

 ## "words loop"
 ```praat